Dallas Flatbed Truck Accident Lawyers

-Your attorney will leverage details such as the evidence they gathered in the investigation and the testimony they gathered from expert witnesses to build the case that you need and deserve maximum compensation.
+Your attorney will leverage details such as the evidence gathered in the investigation and the testimony from expert witnesses to build the case that you need and deserve maximum compensation.

 Civil Lawsuits and Punitive Damages

 If you want to file a lawsuit against the flatbed truck driver, you can.
-The compensation you receive for your economic and non-economic damages could come from the liability insurance and out of the driver’s pocket.
+Your compensation for your economic and non-economic damages could come from liability insurance and out of the driver’s pocket.
 You could also attempt to seek punitive damages if the circumstances of the crash allow for it.

 Punitive damages are a punishment against the liable party rather than reimbursement of the victim’s expenses.
-Juries only award them in situations where the at-fault party’s actions were malicious, reckless, negligent, or egregious and lacked regard for another person’s safety.
+Juries only award them when the at-fault party’s actions were malicious, reckless, negligent, or egregious and lacked regard for another person’s safety.

 Every state follows statutes of limitations for different types of accidents.
 In Texas, the statute of limitations for truck accidents is two years.
-It’s a strict deadline you must comply with if you want to pursue compensation from the truck driver for their careless actions.
+You must comply with a strict deadline if you want to pursue compensation from the truck driver for their careless actions.
 If two years pass and you try to file a lawsuit, the judge will probably dismiss your case.